KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

 `X-KDE-PluginInfo-Category` is the category the widget can be filtered with in the widget list.
 A list of category names can be found [here](https://techbase.kde.org/Projects/Plasma/PIG).

-`X-KDE-ServiceTypes`, `X-Plasma-API`, and `X-Plasma-MainScript` are also needed to just define that this package is a plasma widget, and where it's entry point is.
+`X-KDE-ServiceTypes`, `X-Plasma-API`, and `X-Plasma-MainScript` are also needed to just define that this package is a plasma widget, and where its entry point is.

 For more, read the [Getting Started](https://techbase.kde.org/Development/Tutorials/Plasma5/QML2/GettingStarted#The_.desktop_file) tutorial on the KDE wiki.
 {{< /section-left >}}